microsoft/napajs/benchmark/README.md

 | 5000     | 456.893           | 905.972               |
 | 10000    | 810.687           | 1799.866              |
 | 50000    | 3387.361          | 8169.023              |

+*10000 times of zone.executeSync on anonymouse function is 1780.241ms.
+The gap is within range of bench noise.

 ### Overhead during warm-up: